The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Introduction

-Next we decompose a simple IO-tangle.
+A simple arc $\ell$ in a compact surface $E$ is called a {\it proper} arc provided that $\ell\cap \partial E=\partial\ell$.
+We decompose a simple IO-tangle.
 Let $\Gamma$ be a chart, and $m$ a label of $\Gamma$.
-An IO-tangle $(\Gamma\cap D,D)$ of label $m$ is called a {\it Type-I elementary IO-tangle of label $m$} provided that \begin{enumerate} \item[(I)] there exists a disk $E$ containing all the white vertices in $D$ with $\partial E\subset\Gamma_m\cap D$. \end{enumerate} An IO-tangle $(\Gamma\cap D,D)$ of label $m$ is called a {\it Type-II elementary IO-tangle of label $m$} provided that \begin{enumerate} \item[(II)] $\Gamma_m\cap D$ contains no cycle, but there exists a simple proper arc $L_D$ of $D$ containing all the white vertices in $D$ with $L_D\subset\Gamma_m\cap D$ (hence the arc $L_D$ connects the two point $\Gamma_m\cap\partial D$). \end{enumerate} Let $D^\dagger$ be a disk.
+An IO-tangle $(\Gamma\cap D,D)$ of label $m$ is called a {\it Type-I elementary IO-tangle of label $m$} provided that \begin{enumerate} \item[(I)] there exists a disk $E$ containing all the white vertices in $D$ with $\partial E\subset\Gamma_m\cap D$. \end{enumerate} An IO-tangle $(\Gamma\cap D,D)$ of label $m$ is called a {\it Type-II elementary IO-tangle of label $m$} provided that \begin{enumerate} \item[(II)] $\Gamma_m\cap D$ contains no cycle, but there exists a proper arc $L_D$ of $D$ containing all the white vertices in $D$ with $L_D\subset\Gamma_m\cap D$ (hence the arc $L_D$ connects the two points $\Gamma_m\cap\partial D$). \end{enumerate} Let $D^\dagger$ be a disk.
 A tangle $(\Gamma\cap D^\dagger,D^\dagger)$ is called a {\it trivial tangle} of label $m$ if $\Gamma\cap D^\dagger$ is a proper arc of $D^\dagger$ contained in the interior of an edge of label $m$.
 We consider the trivial tangle as a Type-II elementary IO-tangle.
 Now Type-I elementary IO-tangles and Type-II elementary IO-tangles are called {\it elementary IO-tangles}.